yuminaa/brainfucker/README.md

 # Brainfucker

-A slightly unhinged attempt at writing a JIT compiler for the Brainfuck language in ARM64 assembly, because why not?
+A slightly unhinged attempt at writing an interpreter for the Brainfuck language in ARM64 assembly, because why not?.

-> [!IMPORTANT]
-> This compiler is currently about as functional as a chocolate teapot.
-It's written in ARM64 assembly because apparently, I enjoy pain and suffering.

 > [!WARNING]
-> This compiler is not usable in its current state because I keep getting segfaults.
+> This compiler is not usable in its current state because I keep getting segfaults.Consider it a work-in-progress—or a lesson in hubris

+## Building

+1. Clone the repository: `git clone https://github.com/your-repo/brainfucker.git && cd Brainfucker`
+2. Run `make`

 ## Contributing